-Candidates need to provide a completed and signed application.
+Candidates need to provide a completed application.
 Applications may be faxed, but the original must be on file in the WestStar office to be eligible for selection.

 If accepted for the program, a tuition fee of $700 is payable prior to the first session.
 The fee includes meals during each session, breaks, program materials and expenses.
 Participants are responsible for their own lodging and transportation.
 Two-thirds of actual participant cost is underwritten by the program sponsors.